daharper/oic/README.md

 Introduction
 ============

-Prototype of converting Delphi Dfm definitions to code.
+Prototype of converting Delphi Dfm definitions to FMX code.

 This simple project is really a proof of concept.